 The felled timber has no secondary market but Smith & Fong, as well as a few other choice flooring and paneling manufacturers, are working with plantation farmers to make the smartest use of this unused timber.

-Smith & Fong cuts the timber in a special process, slices and kiln dries it before the lamination process begins.
+Smith & Fong cuts the timber in a special process, slices, and then kiln dries it before the lamination process begins.

 The tongue-and-groove planks are made by laminating multiple layers of palm wood together using non-toxic adhesives.
 The final product is stable and can be cut just similar to other ordinary flooring products.

-There are two basic grades of palm wood:
+There are 2 basic grades of palm wood: